awfrok/obsidian-plugin-edit-helper/README.md

 ### empty current line content

-- this command leaves bullets or heading markers in the line.
+- Bullets or heading markers remain same in the line.

 ### clear current line

-- this command includes bullets and heading markers in the line.
+- bullets and heading markers are also removed.

 ### select current line content

-- this command select the content without bullets or heading markers in the line.
+- selects the content without bullets or heading markers in the line.

 ### delete current line

-- this command moves the next line up.
+- removes the current line and moves up the next line.

 ## how to use